lindenb/jvarkit/docs/VcfToBed.md

       What kind of help.
 One of [usage,markdown,xml].
     -M, --max
       Optional filter: max sequence length.
-A distance specified as a positive integer.Comma are removed.
+A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb
     -m, --min
       Optional filter: min sequence length.
-A distance specified as a positive integer.Comma are removed.
+A distance specified as a positive integer.Commas are removed.
 The following suffixes are interpreted : b,bp,k,kb,m,mb
     -c, --no-ci
       For structural variant, ignore the extention of the boundaries using